 Bonus : Feel free to put messages everywhere, like in your hostel: they will probably have a noticeboard for job advertisements.

-Also, if you have any trade experience as a builder, plumber, electrician, chef or hairdresser, for example, you will have plenty of opportunities to use it and earn some good money.
+Also, if you have any trade experience as a builder, plumber, electrician, chef or hairdresser, for example, you will have plenty of opportunities to use these skills to earn some good money.

 Good plans / Bad plans

 Making the difference between good and bad plans is not a easy thing to do.
 A few years ago, Australia was the new Eldorado, the new land of travel and plentiful jobs for young people from all around the world.
-More and more travellers and foreigners work in Australia every year, and unfortunately some employers find ways to abuse their need for work.
-It’s not rare to find Aussie people who will do this.
-There can be problems with the wage, promises not kept, too physical work or awful accomodation.
-From all the people I met who experienced something like that, they all came down to one conclusion: wake up to the problem, if you realise your employer is scamming you in any way- run away, far, far away.
-You will find many many jobs in Australia so don’t waste your time in a bad job just because you think it’s better than nothing.
+More and more travellers and foreigners work in Australia every year, and unfortunately some employers abuse their need for work.
+Above all, there can be problems with the wage, promises not kept, too physical work or awful accomodation.
+From all the people I met who experienced something like that, they all came down to one conclusion: wake up to the problem.
+If you realise that your employer is scamming you in any way- run away, far, far away.
+Because you will find many jobs in Australia, don’t waste your time in a bad place just because you think “it’s better than nothing”.

-Those kind of things happen generally in farm jobs, because most of the time backpackers need to have a certain amount of days working in farming areas to qualify for the second visa.
+Those kind of things generally happen in farm jobs, because most of the time backpackers need to have a certain amount of days working in farming areas to qualify for a second-year visa in Australia.

-Farms are really popular sector because, especially for the backpacker with a “Working Holiday Visa” Because they need 88 farm days in rural area to get the second visa.
-You can find it on Gumtree, on internet, by calling every number you’ll find or even better by going directly to apply in every farm.
-Farm jobs are a real cliché and could be a good experience as much as it can be a real scourge.
-Some jobs exist in this sector :
+You can find farm jobs on Gumtree, on the internet, by calling everyone you know and asking them for more contacts.
+Or even better, by going directly to the farm and applying in person, dressed and ready to work; they might just hire you then and there!
+Farm jobs can be a real cliché and could be a good experience as much as it can be a real scourge.
+Some jobs that exist in this sector :